Bringing the Bible to Life Using Storytelling, Puppetry, and Drama

 * If necessary, distribute nametags as the students arrive; mark the attendance sheet.

-* If not all the students arrive at once, have the early arrivals help set up for the current day's activities and help make costume elements, props, and scenery for the current or next month's unit.
-If there are picture book versions of the week's lesson, children may sit in a tent or other quiet space to look at them (see Chapter 3).
-If it is a puppet unit, children can practice manipulating puppets.
+* If not all the students arrive at once, have the early arrivals help set up for the current day's activities in the puppet worshop, children can practice manipulating puppets and background scenery for the current or next month's unit.
+If there are picture book versions of the week's lesson, children may sit in a tent or other quiet space to look at them.

 Group time: